 Any group or organization must apply before it can present itself as such and declare its charitable contributions to be “tax-deductible”.

-So, just because a little kid wearing a baseball uniform knocks on the door, or someone sets up a table in the mall handing out religious blessings in exchange for cash, they are not always legitimate, recognized charitable organizations for the purpose of claiming a tax deduction.
+So, just because a little kid wearing a baseball uniform knocks on the door, or someone sets up a table in the mall handing out religious blessings in exchange for cash, they are not always legitimate, recognized charitable organizations in the eyes of the IRS for deducting your contributions.

 The IRS has a database you can search to check up on any organization you may be thinking about donating to.